About pricing tiers

 A Price point is a particular price set for a product Pricing Tier.
 This allows you to set different prices for your products.

-For example, if you have a product with a Retail Price of $20 and a Wholesale Price of $15 then you would create two pricing tiers: Retail and Wholesale.
-On your product page, you would then configure a price point of $20 for the Retail tier, and a price point of $15 for the Wholesale tier.
+For example, if you have a product with a Retail Price of $20 and a Wholesale Price of $15, then you would create two pricing tiers: Retail and Wholesale.
+On your product page, you would then configure a price point of $20 for the Retail tier and $15 for the Wholesale tier.

-Price Points can be also be imported for a Pricing Tier via spreadsheet.
+Price Points can also be imported for a Pricing Tier via a spreadsheet.

 Locate your pricing tiers page